theopenconversationkit/tock-docker/README.md

     tock_bot_open_data_webhook_verify_token=
 ```

-* Also to test the bot directly on your desktop, a secure tunnel (for example [ngrok](https://ngrok.com/)) is required:
+* Also to test the bot directly on your desktop, a secure ssl tunnel (for example [ngrok](https://ngrok.com/)) is required:

 ```sh
     ngrok http 8080